urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **array**
-  : Shall be an array, of any type.
+  : The array to determine the upper bounds of

 - **dim**
-  : (Optional) Shall be a scalar _integer_.
+  : a specific rank to determine the bounds of

 - **kind**
-  : (Optional) An _integer_ initialization expression indicating the kind parameter of the result.
+  : indicates the kind parameter of the result.
+If absent, an _integer_ of the default kind is returned.

 ### **Result**